e271828e/Flight.jl/docs/notes/design/framework_spec.md

     at("aero",       fragment(x = (α_filt = α_a, β_filt = β_a))))
 ```

-— with dispatch selecting variant-specific methods (the c172s/c172x actuation
+Dispatch selects variant-specific methods, so the c172s/c172x actuation
-split costs no upstream edits).
+split costs no upstream edits.
 The three combinators are constructors of an
-**inert, lazy tree** — no path arithmetic at composition:
+**inert, lazy tree**: no path arithmetic happens at composition.

 ```julia
 struct Fragment{X,M,S}  x::X; m::M; slots::S  end          #self-vocabulary payloads; no paths